Baron Airedale

 Baron Airedale, of Gledhow in the West Riding of the County of York, was a title in the Peerage of the United Kingdom.
 It was created on 17 July 1907 for the Liberal politician Sir James Kitson, 1st Baronet, who had previously represented Colne Valley in the House of Commons and served as Lord Mayor of Leeds.
-Kitson had already been created a Baronet, of Gledhow in the West Riding of the County of York, in the Baronetage of the United Kingdom 1886.
+Kitson had already been created a Baronet, of Gledhow in the West Riding of the County of York, in the Baronetage of the United Kingdom on 28 August 1886.
 Variations of the name Kitson included Kittson whose family crest incorporated a demi-unicorn.
 This unicorn is evident in the Airedale crest atop the arms granted to James Kitson, 1st Baron Airedale in 1907.

-Both the title (Barony) and Baronetcy became extinct on the death of his grandson, the fourth Baron, in 1996.
+Both the title (Barony) and Baronetcy became extinct on the death of his grandson, the 4th Baron, in 1996.